 Further information can be found on the Diocese of Chester website

 Or in a Church of England document entitled 'Promoting a safer church' located at https://www.churchofengland.org/sites/default/files/2017-12/PromotingSaferChurchWeb.pdf

-On reading both of these reports I am filled with horror, deep concern and as a Christian Priest within the Church of England, shame at the evil people in positions of privilege and trust have inflicted upon innocent young and vulnerable lives.
+On reading both of these reports we are filled with horror, deep concern and shame at the evil people in positions of privilege and trust have inflicted upon innocent young and vulnerable lives.

 The reports also make clear that robust policies and procedures can vastly improve how the Church handles Safeguarding responsibilities so to build a Safer Church.
 In recent years much has improved, in terms of governance, training, audit, personnel, policies, and procedures.
 However, there is still more to be done.

 The Parish of Neston is committed to Safeguarding and we fully engage with the ongoing work of the Church of England to build the safest place it can be.

 Chester Diocese has information readily available about the reports as well as responses from senior leaders within the Church of England.
 This includes a videoed response from Bishop Mark.

 If you have been affected by the publications or have any concerns that you feel drawn to speak about at this time support is available to you.
 Detailed below is the specialist support from the Diocese webpage.